Inspiring History Of Harley Davidson Motorcycle That You Must Know

 He has been working closely with Harley since early 2010.
 Also, he is credited for many iconic initiatives of the company.
 In fact, the first Harley electric motorcycle Livewire is essentially the result of his idea and implementation.

-Where Did Harley Davidson Start?:
+Where Did Harley Davidson Start?

-Harley Davidson started its journey in Milwaukee, USA.
 Its first workshop was in a local machine shop.
-Later in 1906, they first established their fully functional manufacturing plant on Chestnut Avenue, which was named Juneau Avenue later.
-Its present headquarter is in Milwaukee, Wisconsin, U.S.
+Later in 1906, they first established their fully functional manufacturing plant on Chestnut Avenue, named Juneau Avenue.
+Its present headquarters is in Milwaukee, Wisconsin, U.S.

 When Did Harley Davidson Start